 Another constraint could be a team or process that can block work.
 Common examples of this are a team that needs to verify or sign off work: release management, or business verification, or security testing are common examples.
 These teams and processes can restrict the flow of work.

 The best solution is to make teams fully cross-functional “product teams” or “feature teams”, able to do all the work required to get software into production.

 I talked a lot more about this in my article on cross-functional teams in agile.

 Another implication of the Theory of Constraints is at a much larger level.
 Many organisations adopting agile find that IT adopts quickly, but “the business” are much slower to follow.
-Strangely, most coaching and uplifting activities during an agile adoption are focused on further improving and optimising the agility of IT, instead of business units.
+Strangely, most coaching and uplifting activities during an agile adoption are focused on further improving and optimizing the agility of IT, instead of business capabilities.

 This is in violation of the theory of constraints.
 Improve the part of your organisation most in need of improvement.
 This could be your portfolio planning process, your change management process, your marketing and communications process, or something else.